lpmi-13/current-projects/README.md

 ## 62) Static app visualizer for whether two hosts are on the same network
 - similar to netmask-slider, but with only the above question instead of sliding

+## 63) Browser based interface to give practice solving recursion problems and/or HOFs
+- code sandbox with partially completed recursive functions
+- good programmers aren't better at this because they're smarter, just because they've had more practice doing it.
+- generate 100 or so similar recursion problems (or possibly a new one every hour?) and have users solve it via coding in the UI
+- user sees one incomplete higher order function
+- user needs to complete the function
+- user presses button
+- system runs a test against the output of the function for a given input
+- if the output is correct for the test input, then user got it right

 ## 64) Put the n-gram tracing approach to authorship attribution in a docker container
 - possibly put it somewhere behind a web interface where we can fire texts at it?